 Waukegan, IL 60085

-Illinois's average mortality rate for heart attack patients is 48.21 out of every 1,000 while Vista Medical Center East has experienced a heart attack death rate of 95.63 out of 1,000.
-About 17.3% of heart attack victims released from this hospital are readmitted less than thirty days later, and the majority of those readmitted do not survive.
+Illinois's average mortality rate for heart attack patients is 48.21 out of every 1,000, while Vista Medical Center East has experienced a heart attack death rate of 95.63 out of 1,000.
+About 17.3% of heart attack victims released from this hospital are readmitted less than thirty days later, and most of those readmitted do not survive.

-Only 53% of patients surveyed would recommend this facility to others and 34% stated that their rooms and bathing areas were not properly sanitized.
-Sanitation is one of the most effective means of preventing the spread of infections and infectious diseases.
+Only 53% of patients surveyed would recommend this facility to others, and 34% stated that their rooms and bathing areas were not properly sanitized.
+Yet, sanitation is one of the most effective means of preventing the spread of infections and infectious diseases.

-801 South Milwaukee Avenue
+801 South Milwaukee Avenue<

 Libertyville, IL 60048

-Advocate Condell maintains readmission rates in line with state and national averages and it is one of the best places to receive a hip transplant.
-Its hip replacement mortality rate is significantly lower than both the state and national average.
+Advocate Condell maintains readmission rates in line with state and national averages, and it is one of the best places to receive a hip transplant.
+In addition, its hip replacement mortality rate is significantly lower than both the state and national average.

-Overall, 74% of the patients surveyed said that they would highly recommend this facility to their family and friends.
-80% of patients felt that their rooms were kept clean, which is statistically higher than the state average, but leaves room for improvement.Northwestern Medicine Lake Forest Hospital
+Overall, 74% of the patients surveyed said they would highly recommend this facility to their family and friends.
+In addition, 80% of patients felt that their rooms were kept clean, statistically higher than the state average but left room for improvement.

 660 North Westmoreland Road